 - Mistakes are teachable moments.

-- Help your child develop responsibility, compassion, and a social conscience.
+- Help your child develop responsibility, compassion, and social conscience.

 - Teach and emphasize the importance of solving problems and making choices and decisions.